 Small Group Discovery Experience

-Each weekly skills lab session will provide an excellent format for an SGDE.
-Timing of certain skills sessions will be timetabled in the AHMS Sim centre.
+Each weekly skills lab session will provide an excellent format for a small group activity.
+Skills sessions will be timetabled in the AHMS Sim centre.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.